fordjes/sdn-labs/linux/00b_tcpdump.md

   `student@beachhead:~$` `sudo tcpdump -i any -c 5 -vvv`

 0. Just a few final thoughts.
-The queit option (-q) can be used to provide a minimal 'quiet display' output:
+The quiet option (-q) can be used to provide a minimal 'quiet display' output:

   `student@beachhead:~$` `sudo tcpdump -i eth1 -c 15 -q`